How to define constants in Python

 Advanced techniques for immutable constants

-If the standard approaches feel more like suggestions, you can use advanced techniques to truly enforce immutability and prevent accidental changes.
+While the standard approaches rely on convention, you can also use more advanced techniques to create constants that are truly immutable and protected from changes.

 Using property decorators for read-only constants